Lessons Learnt – Shoe Edition

 2. Find the material that works for you.

 Kid, Calf, Pebbled, Grained, Patent, Suede, Nubuck – for me it is Patent leather for every day shoes and Kid leather for boots.
 The weather in Arizona doesn’t provide much scope for OTK boots or Suede shoes.
 Also, Suede wears out much faster and needs more TLC.
 While the idea of sitting down to take care of my shoes is very romantic, I have limited time in my day.
 Though I admire the slow paced life, I have an extremely busy job.
-I work more than 12 to 13 hours on most days and ‘clean up’ is not my ‘de-stressing mechanism’.
+I work more than 13 hours on most days and ‘clean up’ is not my ‘de-stressing mechanism’.
 I am working on changing this.
 But for now, Patent Leather will do.